schema-andrare/Hypixel-SB-Ratter/README.md

 /session (ssid) - Type this command and rejoin.

-If you have any problems/questions message Eddiekungen#0111 on discord!
+If you have any problems/questions message Eddiekungen#0111 on discord.